Stretch and Strengthen Your Neck with This Easy Core Exercise

 We start by lying down on the ground.
 Bring your knees right above your hips.

-From here, I want you to tilt your pelvis so your lower back is in full contact with the ground.
+From here, I tilt your pelvis so your lower back is in full contact with the ground.
 Make sure when you do this that your knees don’t move in toward your chest.
 Keep them in the same position.

 This activates your lower abdominal muscles.

-This may be enough for you and that’s ok to stop here, take a few deep, slow breaths and repeat 2 or 3 more times.
+This alone may be enough for you, and if so, it's ok to stop here, take a few deep, slow breaths and repeat 2 or 3 more times.

 If you want to work this into your shoulders and neck, lift your arms up to the ceiling, really pushing through your shoulders so they lift off the ground a bit.